Clinical Research Mentorship

 Rationale & History

 Scientific mentoring is a personal, one-on-one relationship between a more experienced scientist and a scientist-in-the-making.
-Launched in 2012, the Clinical Research Mentorship supports the establishment of a relationship between a medical student and a talented and successful DDCF-funded clinical investigator and role model.
+The Clinical Research Mentorship program supports the establishment of a relationship between a medical student and a talented and successful DDCF-funded clinical investigator and role model.
 Students will become involved in a research project that has already met the high standards of peer review, while DDCF investigators will be given the opportunity to teach and train the next generation of researchers.
 Their work will not only boost their mentoring skills, but also benefit from the student’s energy and ideas.